TomasVotruba/php-arch-posts/page.markdown

 ### How big is the Project?

 Honestly, with pattern refactoring the size doesn't matter, but people still tend to care about it.
-Quantitative numbers can be used to derive qualitative statements, since for example size and complexity can behave orthogonal to each other.
-Put simply, something small can be very complex and something big does have to be complex at all.
+Quantitative numbers can be used to derive qualitative statements since for example size and complexity can behave orthogonal to each other.
+Put simply, something small can be very complex and something big does not have to be complex at all.

 If we don't count tests, migration, fixtures, etc., the application has **270 PHP files** totalling **54 357 lines** (without comments, using [phploc](https://github.com/sebastianbergmann/phploc)).